 The Northeast Swale is an ancient river channel that begins at Peturrson’s Ravine and carves a 26 km long path adjacent to the South Saskatchewan River.
 The Northeast Swale contains considerable areas of native prairie grasslands and offers high quality biodiversity, proximity to urban areas, economic benefits for recreation and education and a natural filter for our air and water.
 The swale contains wetlands that provide a means of flood control for the surrounding community.

 The site is open from sunrise to sunset.

-Click here for a location map of the Meewasin.
+Click here for a map of the Northeast Swale.

 The greater swale has signs of human habitation and use over the past several centuries, including a remnant section of the Moose Woods – Batoche Trail, Middleton’s staging camp on the trek to the Battle of Batoche, the site of the telegraph line that linked North America to Europe by way of Russia, the site of the old town of Clarkboro and tipi rings from the encampments of the original residents of the Saskatoon area.
 More recent archeological remains are the lime kilns near the swale and the holes left by the movement of large limestones used to build the University of Saskatchewan.

 PETS are not permitted in the ecological core of the Swale but are permitted in the recreation zone on leash.
 Please pay attention to signage on site.